How To Divorce A Spouse From A Foreign Country

 It’s important to know that, if you sponsor your spouse for citizenship, divorce doesn’t automatically end the obligations agreed to on the affidavit of support.
 It’s a process to retract your patronage, though it is possible.

-Divorce involving a spouse from a foreign country gets complicated in short order.
-And this isn’t even a complete picture, just a snapshot.
+A divorce involving a spouse from a foreign country becomes complicated in short order.
 Not only do you have to deal with divorce laws, but there are also immigration and citizenship issues to take into account.
 In most cases, it’s in your best interest to consult a divorce attorney, but it’s especially vital in this situation.

 Related Reading: Are Your Divorce Records Public?